joshua-jerred/Giraffe/docs/Doxygen/pages/mainpage.md

 ### Extensions
 "Extensions" refer to each data collection tool or sensor.
 Each type of extension has all of it's own code defined in a single class.
-Each extension also inherets a common "extension" class which allows for quick addition of new extensions and simple integration into the system.
+Each extension also inherits a common "extension" class which allows for quick addition of new extensions and simple integration into the system.

 The extensions are started by the flight runner **in their own thread**.